mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 We don't have to save intermediate results from the whole computation graph.
 Using a method called "checkpointing," we can save only a few intermediate results and recompute values by calling forward on subsections of the computation graph.
 This is a memory saving technique, but requires additional computation.
 It can be thought of as a sort of combination of forward and backward modes, so it's called "Hybrid Mode AD." (:nerd_face: : It’s known that finding the optimal trade-off between checkpointing and running forward and backward to balance time and memory complexity is NP-hard.
 This means that we probably won’t find the most efficient way to compute the derivatives for arbitrary programs.
 Luckily, there are some good heuristics that actually do a pretty good job. )

-Anyway, our library is definitely not very efficient, and more production grade AD libraries often use smart caching of intermediate results and perform various optimizations.
+Anyway, our library is definitely not very efficient, and more production grade AD libraries often use smart caching of intermediate results and perform various optimizations (:nerd_face: : keyword "gradient tape").
 Regardless, our simple little library can do some really neat things.
 It gracefully handles control flow, and can differentiate pretty complex programs already.

 ## Conclusion: Simple Python Library